algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 - The 32-bit timestamp ends in 2038
 - The instruction we create could be infringing a patent
-- We assume that every implementation of C follows the C standard close enough to not be a problem
+- We assume that every implementation of C follows the C Standard close enough to not be a problem
 - We assume that any isntruction we create can be implemented in a real hardware
+- Opens security vunerability through code injection

 ## Future improvements

-- adding lookup table
-- Giving the user direct acess to memory
-- making a system of headerfile
+- making a system of include files
+- Floating point architecture
+- having a system of data declaration

 ## Glossary